 Students can fulfill the additional 15 credits of theology electives by choosing additional CDU courses.
-Visit www.cdu.edu to see a full list of undergraduate courses.

-Transfer of Theology Credits: Maximum of six undergraduate theology credits can be transferred in.
+Transfer of Theology Credits

+Maximum of 6 undergraduate theology credits can be transferred in.
 Transfer credit must have been earned no more than five years prior to transfer and grade must be at least a 3.0 and submitted via an official transcript to be evaluated for transfer.
-Acceptance of transfer credit is at the discretion of the academic dean who determines if transfer credits align with the CDU BA curriculum.
+Acceptance of transfer credit is at the discretion of the academic dean, who determines if transfer credits align with the BA curriculum.